macOS/Linux or Windows Git Bash/MSYS/Cygwin

 waza coverage --format json

-waza coverage --path custom-evals --path plugins
+waza coverage --path custom-evals --path agents

 Generate suggested eval artifacts from a skill’s SKILL.md using an LLM.